DfX-NYUAD/GNNUnlock/README.md

 `adj_full.npz`: a sparse matrix in CSR format, stored as a `scipy.sparse.csr_matrix`.
 The shape is N by N.
 `adj_train.npz`: a sparse matrix in CSR format, stored as a `scipy.sparse.csr_matrix`.
 The shape is also N by N. However, non-zeros in the matrix only correspond to edges connecting two training nodes.
 `role.json`: a dictionary of three keys.
 Key `'tr'` corresponds to the list of all training node indices.
 Key `va` corresponds to the list of all validation node indices.
 Key `te` corresponds to the list of all test node indices.
-`class_map.json`: a dictionary of length N. Each key is a node index, and each value is either a length C binary list.
+`class_map.json`: a dictionary of length N. Each key is a node index, and each value is a length C binary list.
 C represents the number of classes.
 For the case of Anti-SAT it is 2.
 `feats.npy`: a `numpy` array of shape N by F. F is the length of the feature vector.
+For the case of circuits in Bench format, F=13.
 **Running the Conversion**
 1) Create and activate conda environment with the required dependencies.
     ```sh